socialchorus/superbolt/README.md

 The app on the other hand is an EventMachine process that takes over the thread.
-It continually reads from a single queue until it recieves a signal shutting it down.
-It is smart; it won't remove messages from the queue if an exception is raised, and it listens on a separate quit queue for a graceful shutdown.
-All of this means that deploying and crashes can be done without loosing valuable messages.
+It continually reads from a single queue until it recieves a signal or message shutting it down.
+It is smart; it handles exceptions in message processing by moving those problem messages to a related error queue.
+It also listens on a separate quit queue for a graceful shutdown.
+A graceful shutdown means no messages are lost.

 #### Simple because there are less RabbitMQ capabilities